masomh-personal/adventra-app/_sprints/sprint2/sprint2-sprintreview.md

 ## What Could Be Improved

-- Plan buffer time for more complex features like profile creation
+- Plan buffer time for more complex features like profile editing
 - Consider breaking larger stories into smaller tasks to improve delivery

 ---